PackagePages/LaravelPackage.com/docs/09-routing.md

 # Routing

-Sometimes, you want to expose additional routes to the end use of your package.
+Sometimes you want to expose additional routes to the end user of your package.

 Since we're offering a `Post` model, let's add some **RESTful** routes.
 To keep things simple, we're just going to implement 3 of the RESTful routes:

 * showing all posts ('index')